frhd143/GDA-1.0/README.md

 4. Enjoy!

 ### MacOS
 #### Note!
-The application has not been tested in MacOS, but it should work if you install the necessary libraries and packes
+The application has not been tested in MacOS, but it should work if you install the necessary libraries and packages
 1. Download the ZIP file and extract it.
 2. Install `python3-pip`
 3. Install `python3-tk`